ccchase7/startup/README.md

     and 3. what happens when a connection is 'close'd (remove it from your list).
     - websocket connections will close if nothing is sent for a while, so you ping/pong to keep them alive and close them if they don't respond.
+    - ws: non-secure. wss: secure. check window.location.protocol to see which.
+        - const protocol = window.location.protocol === 'http:' ? 'ws' : 'wss';
+        - const socket = new WebSocket('$ '{' protocol}://${window.location.host}/ws);

 Web Frameworks / React:
     - React: Requires a transpiler (goes through and runs the code so it can construct the html), you build the html out of code and html.
+        - JS and HTML in one place, but CSS must be declared outside JSX file.
+        - react.createElement() generates DOM elements and monitors them for changes, and reacts to the changes.
-    - You can pass informatino to the react components via element properties.
+    - You can pass information to the react components via element properties.
     - React can store a "state" (created by calling React.useState) that can be updated and rendered.
         - "state" is the data you want to display when the component is rendered
         - "render()" is the function, its output is the component.
+            - "whatever is returned from the render function is inserted into the component html element"
     - The react framework is like the "builder", you change it up in a lower-cost way and then when it's done it'll change the DOM to mirror it.
     - props, state, and render.
+        JSX:
+        < div>
+            Component: < Demo />
+        < /div>

+        React Component:
+        funciton DEemo() {...}

+        (You can also send in properties.
+Component: < Demo name="name" />)

     Steps:
         1. define some states and the function you want to change them: [state, functionForState];
         2. Write the functions to change the states